 If you are interested in working in an emergency country, there are a range of employment opportunities available.

-All of UNICEF’s functional areas at all levels are involved, to some degree in emergency preparedness and response, including child protection, communication, early childhood development, education, gender, HIV/AIDS, nutrition, logistics, human resources, security, social policy, water, sanitation and hygiene, and other areas.
+All of UNICEF’s functional areas at all levels are involved in emergency preparedness and response, including child protection, communication, early childhood development, education, gender, HIV/AIDS, nutrition, logistics, human resources, security, social policy, water, sanitation and hygiene, and other areas.

-Upon acceptance of a job offer, UNICEF staff receive consolidated, up-to-date information about their benefits and entitlements under their contract.
+Upon acceptance of a job offer, UNICEF staff receive merged, up-to-date information about their benefits and entitlements under their contract.

 To stay updated regarding the UNICEF recruitment, keep visiting this website regularly.